ctrltz/meegsim/README.md

 ## Overview

 **MEEGsim** is a Python package that provides template waveforms for simulating M/EEG data with known ground truth source activity.
 In addition, it aims to simplify the manipulation of relevant simulation parameters (e.g., signal-to-noise ratio and source connectivity).
-As a result, the users can focus on what to simulate, not on how to implement the simulation.
-The package is designed to be compatible with MNE-Python and re-uses the forward and inverse modeling functionality provided by MNE.
+As a result, the users can focus on _what_ to simulate, not on _how_ to implement the simulation.
+The package is compatible with MNE-Python and re-uses the forward and inverse modeling functionality provided by MNE.

 Find more details about the package in the [documentation](https://meegsim.readthedocs.io/en/latest/).
 For a brief overview of the functionality, feel free to have a look at the [poster](https://drive.google.com/file/d/14KVjHdnnEdUFOrbRWb59Rqsj_cwjElHV/view?usp=sharing) about MEEGsim that was presented at the [CuttingEEGX](https://cuttingeegx.org/) conference (28-31.10.2024, Nijmegen, The Netherlands, and online).